inviqa/akeneo-e3/README.md

-# Akeneo Power Rules
+# Enhanced Enrichment Engine (E3) for Akeneo PIM

-Akeneo Power Rules is a tool to manipulate product data in the Akeneo PIM using its REST API.
+Enhanced Enrichment Engine is a tool to manipulate product data in the Akeneo PIM using its REST API.

-It is like Akeneo Enrichment Rules but with more features like expressions.
+It is similar and compatible with Akeneo Enrichment Rules but is more powerful.
+See how it is [different from Akeneo Rules](docs/compare-with-akeneo-rules.md).

-## When to use
+## When to use E3

 :star:&nbsp;**Data cleansing** e.g.
 * [trim attribute values](docs/examples/trim.md)